vapoursynth/vapoursynth/doc/pythonreference.rst

    determines if the python front end adjusts certain filter arguments to match the new order used after r21 when necessary.

+.. py:function:: set_message_handler(handler_func)

+   Sets a function to handle all debug output and fatal errors.
+The function should have the form *handler(level, message)*, where level correcsponds to the vapoursynth.mt constants.
+Passing *None* restores the default handler which prints to stderr.

 .. py:function:: get_output([index = 0])

    Get a previously set output node.
 Throws an error if the index hasn't been